Kitsune, fox sister, Abe no Semei

 Like Merlin, Seimei displayed superior skills in the divining arts, which earned him an unusual amount of trust from the court society.
 He enjoyed an extremely long life, prayed incantations, and offered thanks with pure sincerity.

-The Yin-Yang diviner sits in front of the shrine in Kyoto, where two Kitsune statues, a male and a female, serve as guardians.
+The Yin-Yang diviner sits in front of the shrine in the heart of Kyoto, where two Kitsune male and female statues serve as guardians.
+The male fox has a fierce, protective stance, while the female exudes a sense of grace and nurturing.

-Actually, let’s put the question another way: how is the archetype of the fox showing up in my life?
-Do I feel her calling out to me?
+What is your connection to the fox?
+Let’s put the question another way: how is the archetype of the fox showing up in your life?

-If so, you, my dear friend, are asked to look within and enter the mystical realm where you will be liquified into dream oblivion.
+Do you feel her calling out to you?
+If so, I feel that you, too, like me, are being asked to look within and enter the mystical realm where you will be liquified into dream oblivion.

 It would be in vain searching for this fox outside of yourself.
 After several superfluous turns, you will find her comfortably established by the fireplace of your long and lazy musings.